clairewiwi/pattern-keyboard/README.md

 Maze generated from http://www.billsgames.com/mazegenerator/

-This project has a Free Art Liscence
+This project has a Free Art License